 First, we must build up an important concept: data are not exact numbers.
 Rather, each piece of data has a small range, or a little window around a number, within which the "true" value lies.
 To reflect this, we record the data to be the readings plus/minus their uncertainties.
-Uncertainty is influenced by the instrument precision, but it is very important to realize that uncertainty depends heavily on the situation.
+Uncertainty is limited by the instrument precision.
+But it is more important to realize that uncertainty depends heavily on the situation.